cheyrou23/using-cloud/help for technology people/Set up government email services securely - G Suite.md

 The [domain information tool](http://domaininformation.service.gov.uk/) is an alpha service that gives you a dashboard of the domains in your organisation, a way to check whether an email sent between two domains should be secure, and a whitelist of domains that are setup securely.
 Request access through the email assessment [ask a question form](https://emailassurance.zendesk.com/hc/en-us/requests/new?ticket_form_id=130185).

+For more detailed advice contact Google or your IT service provider for help.

 ### Email service prerequisites

 You will need: